 What are the keys to starting well in a J/70?

-No. 1 is to confirm all settings ahead of time by tuning with a partner, as well as knowing your compass headings.
+- Confirm all settings ahead of time by tuning with a partner, as well as knowing your compass headings.
 Set up the cunningham, backstay, traveler, vang, and jib sheets to your marks so when you sheet in to start, you can get to those marks faster than the boats around you.
 As a result, you can punch out ahead—that’s the biggest key.
 This makes a big difference on the J/70 because of its weight sensitivity.

-No. 2 is to practice initial acceleration as a team and understand the movement of the bow so you can get to your fastest settings as soon as possible.
+- Practice initial acceleration as a team and understand the movement of the bow so you can get to your fastest settings as soon as possible.
 Know when to flatten the boat—just as you get up to course, but not too soon.
 Everyone needs to feel when to pressure the rail.
 Either the helmsman or tactician can make that call.

-No. 3: The class has allowed use of the Velocitek Prostart GPS-based system for knowing the distance to the line.
+- The class has allowed use of the Velocitek Prostart GPS-based system for knowing the distance to the line.
 Practice pinging each end of the line accurately, the same way every time at the boat and the pin.
 Understand how to read it, which includes learning to think in meters (not boat lengths), and know how fast the meters count down.

-No. 4: Whatever your prestart routine is, stick with it and don’t get distracted by little things.
+- Whatever your prestart routine is, stick with it and don’t get distracted by little things.

 Any tips for downspeed sailing in a J/70?

 We furl the jib for the pre-start when the wind is over 8 knots and, until there’s less than a minute to go, we only pull it out if we need to get somewhere quickly.
 The boat is quite maneuverable in 8 knots of wind or more, our vision is much better, and we can accelerate into another area, or stay slow, to start wherever there are fewer boats.
 In light air, keep the jib out before the start to keep the power up and flow over the foils.